maximiliancw/crawlio/README.md

 # crawlio
-Simple and customizable web crawler built with Python's `asyncio`
+Asynchronous web crawling and scraping with Python for minimalists

 > Warning: this project is under active development and **not yet production-ready**!